web-eid/web-eid-authtoken-validation-php/README.md

 # Example implementation

-Take the files from the `examples` folder and change the tokenValidator site origin.
+An example implementation is provided in the `example` directory.
+Please update the site origin in the `tokenValidator()` function before running it.

 Execute the following composer commands: